Life Insurance for New Parents: The Complete Sleep Easy Guide

 Day 7: Apply and update beneficiaries

 Super fund insurance has pros (cheaper, no medical underwriting) and cons (limited cover, "any occupation" TPD, no trauma).
-Most new parents benefit from a combination: keep basic super cover as a foundation, add retail insurance to reach adequate coverage.
+Many new parents hold a combination: keeping basic super cover as a foundation and adding retail insurance to increase their total cover.

 For a detailed comparison, see: Retail vs Super Life Insurance

-For new parents, your policy should extend until your youngest child is financially independent—typically 22-25 years old.
-If you have a newborn, that's a 25-year term.
+A common approach is to hold cover until your youngest child is financially independent — typically 22-25 years old.
+If you have a newborn, that's roughly a 25-year term.
 You can reduce cover later as your mortgage decreases and children become independent.

 Yes.
 Most policies allow you to reduce coverage at any time without penalty.
 As your mortgage decreases and children become independent, you can scale back cover and reduce premiums.